omarolivarez/omarolivarez.github.io/miscellany/opportunity.md

 permalink: /miscellany/opportunities/
 ---

 Here are various personal and professional development opportunities that I've come across over the years.
-Feel free to check the repository regularly for updates.
-These events tend to be annual so even if the deadline has passed, make a reminder to yourself now to apply to these programs in the coming year. <br>
+Feel free to check the table below regularly for updates.
+These events have ocurred annually, if not more frequently, over the last few years.
+So even if an event you're interested in has passed, consider applying to it in following years.<br>
 *Page last updated: July 1, 2021*

 <br>